 Step 5] The Standard requires a twelve month period between your initial application and when your Operation becomes in-conversion.
 If your Operation can demonstrate prior Organic management practices for at least one year prior to your application that would satisfy the requirements of the Standard then your Operation would be considered for in-conversion.

 Step 6] Your Operation will be in-conversion and inspected annually to ensure you satisfy the requirements of the Standard for a period of at least three years from commencing Organic management practices prior to becoming fully certified.
-The Bio-Dynamic Research Institute charges an annual certification fee billed in January as detailed in the Fees Form.
+The Bio-Dynamic Research Institute (BDRI) charges an annual certification fee billed in January as detailed in the Fees Form.

 FREQUENTLY ASKED QUESTIONS